 - sharing combs, brushes, or towels

-A national survey asked moms about removing lice and found that most did not have accurate facts.
-Almost 90 percent of moms believe they need to remove nits, and half of moms thought they should apply multiple treatments for head lice.
-The CDC says that complete removal of nits is unnecessary, though using a lice comb can help.
-And when it comes to treatment, you should use only one product at a time.
+A national survey asked moms about removing lice and found that most didn’t have accurate facts.
+Almost 90 percent of moms believe they need to remove eggs (nits,) and half of moms thought they should apply multiple treatments for head lice.

 Read on to learn about the most effective ways to kill head lice and how to keep them away.